soniccol/soniccol.github.io/index.md

 ## 2019/09/02-09/06 ##
 * Use maven surefire plugin to do unit test and success.
 * Methods to speed up eclipse in simplified Chinese: https://blog.csdn.net/qq_36797286/article/details/82878990
+* Search a column from a table in oracle called all_tab_columns: https://www.thepolyglotdeveloper.com/2015/01/find-tables-oracle-database-column-name/
+*

 ## 2019/08/26-08/30 ##
 * ArrayList and HashSet are not thread safe datastructures.